Read Lauren Groff's Foreword to Ann Schlee's 'Rhine Journey'

 Announcing the McNally Editions Book Club

-The McNally Editions Book Club, hosted by Ama Kwarteng, is organized around books that have been largely forgotten, the reissued classics and rare finds that have slipped from the mainstream and are waiting to be discovered by a new set of readers.
+Held monthly at McNally Jackson Downtown Brooklyn and hosted by Ama Kwarteng, the McNally Editions Book Club is organized around books that have been largely forgotten, the reissued classics and rare finds that have slipped from the mainstream and are waiting to be discovered by a new set of readers.
+This month we’ll discuss Ursula Parrott’s Ex-Wife, first published anonymously in 1929, a story of a divorce and its aftermath that scandalized the Jazz Age.

 Read More